 Unless Walt Disney World gets a fifth gate (I doubt I’ll see that in my lifetime), there’s currently a DVC resort everywhere that matters.
 The parcels being developed at this point are ‘consolation prizes’ of sorts.
 “Where will they build the next DVC?!” is such an open-ended question because there are no obvious locations.

 Given how much of a boondoggle Aulani has been (with Hilton Head and Vero Beach doing only marginally better), don’t expect future stand-alone DVC development.
-Disneyland is another story entirely, and the now-canceled hotel there did have an unannounced DVC wing.
+Disneyland is another story entirely, and there are already plans moving forward there to add another tower to Disneyland Hotel.

-However, the Grand Californian is already so difficult to book that you pretty much need to own there in order to get it, and the same will undoubtedly be true of whatever DVC properties are built there in the future.
+However, the Grand Californian is already so difficult to book that you pretty much need to own there in order to get it, and the same will undoubtedly be true of the tower at Disneyland hotel and other California properties built there in the future.
 So, even those resale owners who aren’t technically subject to the restriction will be shut out from a practical perspective, anyway.

 Disney probably has several rationales for implementing this restriction, but my suspicion is they believe that it will make direct sales easier.
 Right now, when a potential buyer brings up resale, the agent’s retort revolves around perks, ancillary benefits, and using DVC points on things that are a bad use of points, anyway.

 The argument is now much more clear cut: if you buy resale, you won’t have full access to the Disney Vacation Club resort portfolio.
 As a scare tactic, there’s certainly value in that.